BunnyBlit/Blather/content/bouncing-balls.md

 But uh, how do we use these four equations?
 We want to simulate the model for a given start state.
 We can do this analytically, no machine learning or evolutionary algorithms here!
 Because we're coming up with simulation results deterministically, its sometimes said that we "solve" the model.

-Because a `flow` is a function that takes in a state and returns a derivative with respect to a single variable, time, it falls under a class known as an Ordinary Differential Equation, or ODE.
+Because a `flow` is a function that takes in a state and returns a derivative with respect to a single variable, time, it's an Ordinary Differential Equation, or ODE.
 This is a well known branch of mathematics, and there exist methods to solve for ODEs!
 If you give an ODE Solver a function like `flow`, a start time, a start state and some constraints like "solve until `end_time`", you can get the states (along with times) for a `flow` from the start time to end time.
 This is called the "initial value problem" (IVP).

 This post isn't going to go into writing your own ODE Solver[^5].
 I just used `scipy`'s off the shelf one.
 I need to tweak the model a little bit.
 [The documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) says that (paraphrasing):